Timtroll/xAPI-Spec-Ru/xAPI-Communication.md

 ###### <a name="3.0.s1"></a>Description

 The function of the LRS within the xAPI is to store and retrieve Statements.
 As long as it has sufficient information to perform these tasks, it is expected that it does them.
-Validation of Statements in the Experience API is focused solely on syntax, not semantics.
+Validation of Statements in the  xAPI is focused solely on syntax, not semantics.
 Enforcing the rules that ensure valid meaning among Verb definitions, Activity types, and extensions is the responsibility of the Learning Record Provider sending the Statement.